 West Virginia has been ravaged by the opioid crisis and seen a 71% increase in children in state care -- but that increase in children hasn't been matched by an increase in licensed foster families.

-Some families, like Louisa and Nikki Snuffer and Monica and Robert Kinder, have adopted multiple children through the foster care system, but experts and caretakers in West Virginia are concerned that it's still not enough.
+Some families, like Monica and Robert Kinder, have adopted multiple children through the foster care system, but experts and caretakers in West Virginia are concerned that it's still not enough.
 All around the country, foster care systems are similarly stressed.

-When NBC News featured the Snuffer and Kinder families as well as several West Virginia non-profits in a piece about the need for more foster parents, the non-profits profiled were inundated with donations and offers of help.
+When NBC News featured several foster families in a piece about the need for more foster parents, the non-profits profiled were inundated with donations and offers of help.
 TODAY compiled a list of resources that readers can use to help foster families, or even take the first steps towards becoming foster parents themselves.

 Resources for becoming a foster family